 Between-subjects manipulation.
 For all participants, their secrets were divided into two blocks, such that one block of measures (for half of participants' secrets) was taken in our control condition, and another block of measures (for the remaining secrets) was taken after an experimental manipulation.
-The nature of that manipulation, however, was manipulated between subjects: (a) participants in the reputation condition responded to half of their secrets after a reputation motivation framing, (b) participants in the social belonging condition responded to half of their secrets after a social-belonging motivation framing, and (c) participants in the social harmony condition responded to half of their secrets after a social-harmony motivation framing.
+The nature of that manipulation, however, was manipulated between subjects: (a) participants in the reputation condition responded to half of their secrets after a reputation motivation framing, (b) participants number of participants per category of secret in the social belonging condition responded to half of their secrets after a social-belonging motivation framing, and (c) participants in the social harmony condition responded to half of their secrets after a social-harmony motivation framing.